What To Stock Up On In December

 Frozen Pies/Pie Crusts

 Oh my gosh, I saw some pies today that were frozen and all you do is serve them after thawing.
-There were some that you do need to bake them.
+There were some that you do need to bake.
 How easy is that?
 I may have to go back and get one of those Key Lime pies.

 Thank goodness, whipping cream will start going down in price.
 I picked up a pint of organic and it was $5.49.
 Yep, I put it back and went for the non-organic.
 Eventually, I hope all products will become organic.

-I’m a huge believer in organic, don’t get me wrong, but not when the cream is twice the price.
+I’m a huge believer in organic.
+Don’t get me wrong, I’ll buy regular items when the organic version is twice the price.
 I have to think again before paying the higher price.
 Luckily, now the whipping cream will be cheaper and I can pick up some organic for less than $3.00 a pint, fingers crossed.

 Kitchen Items